camodude009/2D-N-Body-Simulation/README.md

 	seconds delta t for updating positions

 algo <int a>
-	either '0' or '1' corresponding to Euler and Verlet
+	either '0', '1', or '2' corresponding to Euler, Verlet and RK4

 grav <String g>/<double g>
 	gravitational constant either 'G' for 6.67408E-11 or a custom double